Why Choose Michigan?

 If appropriate, you may round out your graduate studies with the addition of a certificate in Industrial Ecology, Spatial Analysis, or Environmental Justice.
 Students enrolled in a University of Michigan graduate program or those who have completed a post-baccalaureate degree in the past five years are eligible for these programs.

-Natural Resources and Environment is a professional school devoted to education at the master's and doctoral levels.
-Students interested in an undergraduate degree should enroll in the Program in the Environment, which is offered jointly with the College of Literature, Science and Arts.
-Faculty from Natural Resources and Environment as well as Literature, Arts and Science teach its outstanding undergraduate curriculum.
+SNRE is a professional school devoted to education at the master's and doctoral levels.
+Students interested in an undergraduate degree should enroll in the Program in the Environment, which is offered jointly with U-M's College of Literature, Science and Arts.

 There has never been a clearer need or a better time to work in the environmental arena.
 And there is no greater place than Michigan to earn your graduate degree.